parsimap/react-mapbox-gl/README.md

 ## Changelog

+**version** `1.2.3`

+- An incorrect `onClick` for the `Layer` component type definition was fixed.
+- The problem with defined layer twice in some scenario was resolved.

 **version** `1.2.2`

 * `OnViewPortChange` was added to map officially, and you can get the latest center and zoom without a need to